-Aecon leverages its construction and concessions experience to pursue a wide mix of projects across various market sectors, including new collaborative alternative procurement projects with both government and private clients in Canada and internationally.
-Building on its experience in the design, build, finance, maintenance, and operations of Canadian and international infrastructure development, Aecon is targeting additional project opportunities and partnerships that require this specialized experience and capability.
-Aecon is also continuing its focus on construction activities linked to sustainability.
-In 2023, a consortium in which Aecon Concessions is an equity partner executed an agreement to develop and construct the Oneida Energy Storage Project, the largest battery storage project currently in Canada.
-Under the agreement, Aecon was also awarded an engineering, procurement and construction contract for the project.
-Revenue tied to sustainability projects represented 64% of 2023 revenue versus 60% in 2022.
-Sustainability projects include, but are not limited to, projects that reduce emissions, support the transition to a net-zero economy, support clean water use and conservation, and reduce or recycle waste.
-The Company's definition of sustainability projects is based on the Sustainability Accounting Standards Board's ("SASB") definition of renewable energy projects and the Federal Government's definition of Green Infrastructure under the Investing in Canada Infrastructure Program.
+Aecon leverages its construction and concessions experience to pursue a wide mix of projects across various market sectors, including new collaborative alternative procurement projects with both government and private clients in North America and internationally.
+Building on its experience in the design, build, finance, maintenance, and operations of North American and international infrastructure development, Aecon is targeting additional project opportunities and partnerships that require this specialized experience and capability.
+Aecon remains committed to expanding its construction activities linked to sustainability, with a focus on pursuing projects both organically and through strategic acquisitions that foster growth in key areas such as nuclear, electrical transmission and distribution, and renewable energy.
+Revenue tied to sustainability projects represented 59% of 2024 revenue compared to 64% in 2023.
+These projects include, but are not limited to, projects that reduce emissions, support electrification, support clean water use and conservation, climate change mitigation and adaptation, and reduce or recycle waste.